js2xxx/owned-pin/README.md

 try_to_take_the_ownership_of(value.as_mut());
 ```

+In practice, this is because there is no such smart pointer that owns data by holding a unique reference to some other location on the stack.

-But the [`OPin<T, P>`] wrapper, which both "own" and "pin" the data in the memory, enables the example above to work as desired:
+Thus, we introduce the `OnStack<T>` smart pointer and an alias of `OPin<T>` = `Pin<OnStack<T>>`, which both "own" and "pin" the data on the stack, enabling the example above to work as desired:

 ```rust,compile_fail
 use owned_pin::{OPin, opin};